-It’s already halfway to year-end and now is the time to start preparing for year-end filing processes to make sure closing out the year goes smoothly.
+It’s already halfway to year-end!
+Start preparing for year-end filing processes to make sure closing out the year goes smoothly.
 Our tax manager, Ariel Peterson, provides some tips for making your staffing agency’s year-end filing and printing process a success.

 It’s never too early to start preparing your staffing agency for year-end and making sure employee records and information are up-to-date and accurate.
 Based on my experience as the tax manager here at TempWorks Software and Lone Oak Payroll, here are six best practices for your staffing agency to consider as your team prepares for year-end filing and printing.